Website logo

 Merchant Validation URL (required)

 This URL is used to initiate the Apple Pay session.
 A POST request will be made to the specified endpoint with a JSON object containing the URL.
-Here is the JSON snippet:

 JSON